keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 You can also search and find lots of "Best Practices for Namespaces" documents published on the web.

-Some considerations for KLT:
+Some considerations for Keptn:

-* KLT primarily operates on Kubernetes [Workload](https://kubernetes.io/docs/concepts/workloads/) resources and
+* Keptn primarily operates on Kubernetes [Workload](https://kubernetes.io/docs/concepts/workloads/) resources and
   [KeptnApp](../yaml-crd-ref/app.md)